Expert Q&A about:

 Tax Returns and Preparation

 I know that I probably can’t be given an exact number, but it would be helpful to have a range to go off of to make sure I’m not paying too much or too little.
-Thank you!Asked over 2 years ago
+Thank you!Asked about 3 years ago

 I am in Arizona, and recently had my taxes done with a well-known company I’ve used for years, but used a new preparer, whom I did not know.
 My personal and financial situation is complicated and private, but I of necessity revealed details of it to him as he was assisting me.
 Two days later, my (ex) husband – our divorced status is one the things we’ve kept concealed as we continue to live together – approached me asking why I didn’t tell him his boss’s husband had done my taxes.